Navid-Rahman/unused_code_cleaner/README.md

 # 1. ALWAYS start with dry-run to preview changes
 dart run unused_code_cleaner --dry-run --all --verbose

-# 2. Enhanced semantic analysis is now enabled by default
+# 2. Advanced semantic analysis is enabled by default
 dart run unused_code_cleaner --dry-run --all --verbose

 # 3. Review the output carefully - check for any assets you need